jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

     affiliations:
       - University of Alabama at Birmingham, Research Computing
 abstract: |
-  We introduce a software defined infrastructure for high performance computing (SDHPC) that includes
+  We introduce a Software Defined Infrastructure for High Performance Computing.
-  SSH and web application routers for user-based connection routing to endpoints based on individual user identities.
-We detail Continuous Integration and Continuous Deployment (CICD) pipelines used to build and deploy an infrastructure of application proxies that route user connections to appropriate login and Open OnDemand nodes based on their group membership.
+  SDHPC includes SSH and web application routers for user-based connection routing to endpoints based on individual user identities.
+  We detail Continuous Integration and Continuous Deployment pipelines used to build and deploy an infrastructure of application proxies that route user connections to appropriate login and Open OnDemand nodes based on their group membership.
   We demonstrate the utility of this infrastructure to our motivating use case of limiting user downtime during maintenance operations.
   We conclude with observations on functionality and highlight future directions.

 keywords: